Debunking the Top 10 Reverse Mortgage Downsides

 Truth:

 It’s true that your equity can decrease if your home doesn’t appreciate and interest continues to build.
 However, this isn’t unique to reverse mortgages.
 With a traditional 30-year mortgage, if your home’s value doesn’t rise, you could also end up owing more in principal and interest than your home is worth.
-The key difference is that with a reverse mortgage, you’re not required to make monthly payments.
+The key difference is that you’re not required to make monthly payments with a reverse mortgage.
 Since it’s a non-recourse loan, your heirs or estate are not responsible for any shortfall if the home’s sale doesn’t cover the loan balance.
-This means any cash you save by not making payments stays with you or your heirs, without the lender being able to claim it.
+This means any cash you save by not making payments stays with you or your heirs without the lender being able to claim it.

 Claim #6: Reverse Mortgages Have Occupancy Restrictions